 The light regulation can be blocked via the bus.
 In contrast to the interruption, when blocking, a switching command or brightness value can be sent.
-The output behaviour follows the rule upon release.
+Upon release, the output behaviour follows the rule.

 Use block No • Yes

-Analysis of the blocking object at value 1: block at value 0: release at value 0: block at value 1: release
+Analysis of the blocking object • at value 1: block at value 0: release • at value 0: block at value 1: release

 Value prior to initial communication 0 • 1

 Output pattern

 On block send nothing send off command send on command send value

-6.4.
+6.5.
 Brightness Measurement

-The Sensor Sewi KNX L detects the brightness in rooms, for example for controlling lights.
+The Sensor Sewi KNX L-Pr detects the brightness in rooms, for example for controlling lights.